-- \$85 million in Interior/Environment discretionary appropriations for ATSDR, - \$903 million in mandatory PPHF appropriations, - \$151 million subject to the PHS evaluation tap transfer authority, and - \$28 billion in proposed new mandatory public health preparedness funding, available over five years.
+- \$9.621 billion in LHHS discretionary appropriations for CDC, - \$85 million in Interior/Environment discretionary appropriations for ATSDR, - \$903 million in mandatory PPHF appropriations, - \$151 million in PHS evaluation tap transfers, and - \$28 billion in proposed new mandatory public health preparedness funding, available over five years.

-This requested FY2023 core public health program level, including the new mandatory public health preparedness funding, represents a \$30.277 billion (+356.9%) increase over the FY2022 enacted program level.
-Of the total increase, 92.5% of the amount is from the new proposed mandatory pandemic preparedness appropriation (explained in the next section).
-Excluding the pandemic preparedness funding, the proposed core public health program level is \$10.675 billion, which would represent a \$2.273 billion (+27.1%) increase over the FY2022 enacted program level.
+This requested FY2023 core public health program level, including the new mandatory public health preparedness funding, would have represented a \$30.277 billion (+356.9%) increase over the FY2022 enacted program level.
+Of the total increase, 92.5% of the amount would have been from the new proposed mandatory pandemic preparedness appropriation of \$28 billion to be made available for five years.
+Excluding the pandemic preparedness funding, the proposed core public health program level would have been \$10.675 billion, which would have represented a \$2.273 billion (+27.1%) increase over the FY2022 enacted program level.